 We recommend this Caulk for sealing the seams.

-Step 3 - spray it with mold release
+Step 3 - spray Live edge Mold with mold release

 This step will improve your life dramatically (it stinks to break apart your mold and have parts of your form stay stuck to the table) A can will easily do a 4×8 mold.
 (Before you move to this step, make sure you have either caulked or taped up the seams and allowed the proper amount of time for the caulk to dry) Spray it in a well-ventilated area with a mask on; this stuff is potent and potentially deadly if breathed.